project-spinoza/ontology/README.md

 #### Running the application
 Run the following command from the root directory

-`java -jar target/ontology-v1.0-jar-with-dependencies.jar tweets.txt ontologies.json`
+`java -jar target/ontology-v1.0-jar-with-dependencies.jar tweets.txt ontologies.json` <br>
 <b>Note:</b>
 <li>You can replace `tweets.txt` with the file containing one tweet per line</li>